cep-sose2024/rhein_sec/README.md

     1. The clustering port should be open to the other Vault instances.
     2. The API port should be open to the C# backend server.
 2. It is recommended to use Docker or Kubernetes to manage the Vault instances.
-3. Use the C# server-side wrapper Docker Container on your server (currently marked as TODO).
+3. Use the C# server-side wrapper Docker Container on your server using

+    ```
+    docker pull rheinsec/network-key-storage:latest
+    ```
     1. Then, limit the outbound traffic of the container to just the vault instances.
     2. To do this, we recommend using `iptables` to limit the traffic to the vault instances.
 ```bash